bapeca/bapeca.github.io/index.md

 ### What You Get

-- If you're part of an FRC team, get your programming skills warmed up before build season starts.
+- If you're part of an FRC team, get your programming skills warmed up before build season starts!
-- Lunch, drinks, and snacks will be provided.
+- **Lunch, drinks, and snacks will be provided.**
-- If you're one of the top three finishers in either the beginner or advanced divisions, walk home with a custom-made trophy.
+- If you're one of the top three finishers in either the beginner or advanced divisions, walk home with a **custom-made trophy.**
-- Enter a raffle to win prizes from gift cards to electronics
+- Enter a raffle to win prizes from gift cards to electronics.
-- The satisfaction of being with Bryan and Preston and the educational value of this excellent event
+- The satisfaction of being with Bryan and Preston and the educational value of this excellent event!

 ### Requirements

 - One laptop per team (with no exception)
 - A $10 entry fee (Covers food and venue.
 Exceeds will go to funding STEM organizations and clubs around Issaquah.
 Need-based exceptions can be made.) **Payments can be made at the door**
-- Bravery to enter
+- Bravery

 Any questions?
 Want to Help Out?
 Contact [bryanandpreston@outlook.com](mailto:bryanandpreston@outlook.com)